Luis Octavio

 The research showed that the people we wanted to reach already had the behavior (saving).
 They didn't have the mental model (investing).
 The product had to meet them where they were.

-2. Own the emotional territory no competitor was claiming.
+2. Own the emotional territory.

 Every Mexican competitor was talking about rates, features, and functionality.
 We positioned DINN at the intersection of simple and earning: "DINN: Simple + Your money earns."